Golam-0-Rabbani/codeforces_A_sol.github.io/README.md

-# Codeforces rating-800
+# Codeforce rating-800

-This is project for codeforces BEGGINER problem solvers rating 800
+This is a project for codeforces BEGGINER problem solvers rating 800